swalker-sada/my-app/README.md

  swalker@sada-hq-macpro186 my-app %
  ```

-    3. In the project directory, you can run:
+    3. Once in the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+This Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`